evpgh/breathing.tips/README.md

 ## What
 Simple, but powerful breathing techniques visualized in a minimal 3D environment.
 Controls and animations are easy, intuitive and effective.
 [Babylon.js](https://www.babylonjs.com/) is an amazing abstraction on top of WebGL and allows wonderful animations with little boiler plate.
 Main scene is based in `components/practice/practice.component.jsx` and while a bit messy, allows reusage across tips.
 Pan & zoom are supported on almost any browser.
 Commit in master triggers a deploy on Netlify.
+Firebase is used for DB and authentication.

 ## Setup
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).